 The Phase II plan categorically excluded this project from further NEPA evaluation because it was anticipated to only result in negligible adverse impacts to biological resources and fell within the DOI categorical exclusions (CEs) 516 Department Manual (DM) 8.5A(2), 516 DM 8.5B(2), and 516 DM 8.5(11) (DWH Trustees 2012).
-Project activities would occur within the highly developed Fort Pickens Road corridor and would include the replacement of light fixtures on existing poles (i.e., would not require construction).
-The FL TIG has completed technical assistance with relevant regulatory agencies regarding potential adverse impacts to protected species and habitats.
-See Table 4-24 for this project's environmental compliance status.
+Project activities would occur within the highly developed Fort Pickens Road corridor and would include the replacement of light fixtures on existing poles and placement of 89 new poles.